diklagit/my-rest-api/README.md

 the routes files, by controllers files, contains several endpoints, which defined the actions that can be used on the backend server's app.

 ### initial data
-three instances of business cards and three instances of users are created: regular user, business and admin.
+three instances of business cards and three instances of users (regular user, business and admin) are created.